Nevada Business Filing Tips

 Initial Business Maintenance Tips

-After you have filed your formation document, you’ll also be required to include two additional filings
+After you have filled out your formation document, you’ll also be required to include two additional filings:

-For corporations, the filing fees for these documents is now $700
+For corporations, the filing fees for both these documents total $650 (plus a 2.5% credit card processing fee).

-For LLCs, the filing fees for these documents is now $400
+For LLCs, the filing fees for these documents total $350 (plus a 2.5% credit card processing fee)

 Your company’s Initial List is filed with the Nevada Secretary of State.
 It lists the management of your company.

-The filing fee for both documents is $150.
+The filing fee for both documents is $150 (plus a 2.5% credit card processing fee).

-The Initial List can be filed at SilverFlume.
+The Initial List can be filed at the SilverFlume Business Portal.

 Nevada Business License